rich-s-d/C-Sharp-Cheat-Sheets/README.md

 CircularBuffer buffer = new CircularBuffer<double>(); // <double>, the angular brackets contain the type argument, in this case double.
 Could be any type of array, <string> for example.
 ```
 One of the most important generic interfaces out there is IEnumerable of T, IEnumerable<T>.
 Objects that are IEnumerable<T> provide an enumerator, ie., it is possible for example to loop through items in the object.
 If you use IEnumerable<T> then you must of course fulfill the requirements of this interface, which in this case are two methods, GetEnumerator that returns an IEnumerator of T and another called GetEnumerator that simply returns an IEnumerator (not T).
 See below for how to implement IEnumerbale<T> in a base class/class.
+IEnumerable<T> is a great interface to support when you are building a data structure (an object) that is like a collection.
 ```
 public IEnumerable<T> GetEnumerator()
 {